Clinical Education

 Flexibility regarding assigned clerkships is limited.
 Students should consult their

-clerkship manual for change submission deadlines and other requirements.
+clerkship manual for changes in rotation submission deadlines and other requirements.